top of page

 Natalia depicts this issue through authentic expression.

-Oil spills prevent plants and animals from taking in oxygen and due to the thick, opaque consistency of oil, the area that the spill covers blocks the sunlight that would naturally enable plants to photosynthesize.
-Due to this, plants and vegetation for the marine animals depletes, hindering the marine ecosystem.
-However, this is the light content.
+But the effects of oil pollution go far beyond just hindering the marine ecosystem.
+Oil spills prevent plants and animals from taking in oxygen and block the sunlight that would naturally enable plants to photosynthesise.
+This, in turn, depletes plants and vegetation for marine animals, further hindering the ecosystem.
+And that's just the beginning.

-The more devastating outcomes of oil pollution begin immediately.
-Oil destroys the insulating ability of fur-bearing animals including sea otters and birds meaning they can no longer repel water and protect themselves from harsh weather conditions, unfortunately, this means that many of them will die from hypothermia.
+Oil destroys the insulating ability of fur-bearing animals like sea otters and birds, leaving them unable to repel water and protect themselves from harsh weather conditions.
+As a result, many of these animals die from hypothermia.
+Fish exposed to oil

 Go and follow Natalia (@nataliaxpalmer) to keep up with her creative journey and (@sarahnewsfx) to find out where the incredible make-up looks came from.